hku-ect/LSTM-TextGenerator/README.md

 LSTM stands for Long Short Term Memory, which is a form of network that you can train on input data to generate output of similar data.
 More information: http://colah.github.io/posts/2015-08-Understanding-LSTMs/

 ## How to use
-The current example is trained on alice in wonderland (acquired from the Gutenberg Project), and ready to go.
+The current example is trained on Alice in Wonderland, and ready to go.
 Use <b>lstm_generate.py</b> to generate runs of 400 words of varying diversities.

 You can provide new full-text input data in the root folder, and then replace the following line at the beginning of <b>lstm_train.py</b>: